8084/SimpleTableGenerator/README.md

 ## About

-This library is for drawing text tables from 2d-lists.
+This library is for drawing text tables.

-Pass a list of lists of strings and get a single string with table contents.
+Pass a 2D-list of strings representing cells and get a single string with table contents.

 ```
 makeDefaultSimpleTable :: [[String]] -> String
 ```

+Newlines are supported.

 ## Basic usage